epatyukova/goldilocks/README.md

 #### Running in python environment
 * Install Python (>=3.10,<3.13)
 * Install Poetry
-* Create clean environment (here it is done with venv, but conda, etc. can also be used)
+* Create a clean environment (here it is done with venv, but conda, etc. can also be used)
 ```
 python -m venv .venv
 source .venv/bin/activate